ziirish/burp-ui/docs/advanced_usage.rst

 - *acl*: What `ACL`_ module to use.
 - *prefix*: You can host `Burp-UI`_ behind a sub-root path.
 See the `gunicorn
   <gunicorn.html#sub-root-path>`__ page for details.
+- *plugins*: Specify a list of paths to look for external plugins.
+See the `Plugins <plugins.html>`_ page for details on how to write plugins.

 There is also a ``[UI]`` section in which you can configure some *UI*